 Well, congratulations – this is not an easy position to get to!
 Credit card companies have rather mixed feelings towards you – they don’t get the big earnings from interest payments, but they usually rack up a bit from you in card fees!

-There’s a couple of options you guys can consider, and which is right for you depends on what you might use.
+There’s a couple of options you can consider, and which is right for you depends on what benefit you might use.

 Option 1: The Cashback Credit Card.